google/mount-zip/README.md

 ```

 Decompressed data is cached in a temporary file located in the cache directory
-(`/tmp` by default).
-The cache directory can be changed with the `--cache=DIR`
+(`$TMPDIR` or `/tmp` by default).
+The cache directory can be changed with the
-option.
-The cache file is only created if necessary, and automatically deleted
+`--cache=DIR` option.
+The cache file is only created if necessary, and
-when the ZIP is unmounted.
+automatically deleted when the ZIP is unmounted.

 You can preemtively cache data at mount time by using the `--precache` option.